 The Company does not have a majority voting policy in place as it has a significant shareholder, being Altius Minerals, that has majority control of the Company.
-As such, it may rely on an exemption under the TSX Company Manual exempting issuers under majority control.
+As such, it may rely on an exemption under the TSX Company Manual exempting issuers under majority control from having a majority voting policy in place.
 In the event that the Company no longer has a significant shareholder which holds majority control, it will promptly put in place a majority voting policy in compliance with TSX requirements.

-The tables on the following pages set forth certain information in respect of each Director to be elected or re-elected to the Board.
-These tables also include the record of attendance by each Director at meetings of the Board and its committees in 2022.
-The tables also note the other companies for which the directors serve or have served as directors of that company in the past three years.
-Where there is any interlock with another director (meaning two or more members of the Board serving together on a separate Board) this has been noted.
+The tables on the following pages set forth certain information in respect of each Director to be elected or re-elected to the Board including (i) the record of attendance by each Director at meetings of the Board and its committees in 2023, (ii) the other companies for which the directors serve or have served as directors of that company in the past three years and (iii) the security holdings of each Director as of the date of this Circular.
+Note that the information hereunder as to Common Shares and options to purchase Common Shares ("Options") beneficially owned or controlled directly or indirectly has been furnished by each of the nominees, as of the date of this Circular.
+Also note that where there is any interlock with another director (meaning two or more members of the Board serving together on a separate Board) this has been noted.